cashew69/RSS_URL_Generator/README.md

-# Youtube_RSS_generator
+# RSS_URL_Generator

-* As of now can only be used for Youtube Channel URL.
+* Generate RSS URL for Youtube Channel, Playlist, Twitter.

 * *compile using c/c++ compiler in order to use.*

+--first project made in c++--